Easter holiday travel chaos: What’s going on?

 Three large P&O Ferries vessels are tied up at Dover’s cruise terminal, when normally they would be running a busy shuttle service to Calais and back.
 The operator hopes to sail two of them from next week.

-Ferry passengers’ rights are much weaker than airline travellers’.
+Ferry passengers’ rights are much weaker than those of airline travellers.
 Under maritime passenger rights rules, ferry travellers whose sailings are cancelled are entitled to a new journey.

 The Department for Transport says: “If your ship is cancelled, or if it is more than 90 minutes late to leave, you can choose between: